nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Unassigning tag from contacts : `untag`

-Use the untag command when you want to remove a `Tag` from a specific contact in WedLinker.
+Use the `untag command` when you want to remove a tag from a specific contact in WedLinker.

 Format: `untag PERSON_NUMBER t/TAG_NAME...`

-To remove a tag from a contact, type `untag` followed by the positional number of the person in the contact list
+To remove a tag from a contact, type `untag` followed by the positional number of the person in the contact list and the name of the tag.

 * The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​.